Can non-chamber experience count towards CCE eligibility?

 My experience in a particular area exceeds the maximum points available in that area, should I list that experience anyway?

-Feel free to include it, however it is not required and additional points will not be awarded.
+Feel free to include it; however, additional points will not be awarded.

 In the Continuing Education Section there are events that I attended but were not listed, do they count?